-Miniature horses have also gained widespread popularity as emotional support animals.
+Miniature service horses have also gained widespread popularity as emotional support animals.
 Moreover, these animals can also be used in the therapy of some physical inabilities.
-Horses are very focused and are easy to train.
+Horses are very focused and easy to train.
 They can be facilely disciplined to carry out the job that meets the disability-related needs of their handler.
-However, the training process of a miniature horse takes more time than it is necessary for a dog.
+However, the training process of a miniature horse takes more time than is necessary for a dog.

 Horses are very sensitive and responsive, which is evident even in the wild.
 In addition, they have a natural tendency to protect and look after those who are weaker.
 They are always ready to supply backing and defense to those who need it.
 In addition, contact with the horse improves mood and gives an opportunity to distract.

 At the same, if you want to get a miniature horse as an emotional support animal, your home must correspond to some demands.
 First of all, there must be enough free space for the animal to run and train outside.
 Also, the room should be spacious enough so that the animal is not restrained, but at the same time does not bring discomfort to other residents of the house.

 A PSD animal is a distinct subcategory of a service animal that is often assigned to humans with severe forms of mental disorders.
 These animals are great for serving veterans who suffer from post-traumatic stress disorder and accompanying psychic disturbances.